ssaket/blockly-map-generator/README.md

 Currently, the rewards are generated using the following rules:

-- Multiples of Intgers
+- Multiples of Integers (like 1, 2, 5)
-- Conditionals
+- Conditionals (if-else statements)
 - Random Sequence of letters

-See `reward.py` for more information.
+See `reward.py` for more information. **The user is expected to write code to get the rewards from the agent path.**

 ## How to use